szeyick/University/COS80013 - Internet Security/Assignment/Draft Notes.md

 The patched API will trick ZwOpenFile to read from this .stub section like it is reading from the hard drive.

 The patched files will make LoadLibraryA load a DLL file from a place in memory rather than a hard disk location.
 Presumebly it will allow the Stuxnet dll to be loaded in this way.

+It will call LoadLibraryA with the DLL name to then load the main stuxnet DLL file.

+### Main Stuxnet DLL

+Once the main DLL is loaded, it will **unupx itself (the dll is upxed)** and checks the environment it has been loaded in to see whether it should continue executing or not.

+If the configuration of the system it has been installed in is the correct type of environment, it will then check to see if it has admin rights.
+If it does not, then it'll use either of two zero day vulnerabilities to escalate the system priveledges to adminstrator level.

+### Admin Access Vulnerabilities

+**CVE-2010-2743 (MS-10-073) - Win32K.sys Keyboard Layout Vulnerability**

+**CVE-xxxx-xxxx (MS-xx-xxx) - Windows Task Scheduler Vulnerability

+The aforemtnioned vulernabilities will allow the worm to esclate priveledges and run in a new process or new task.

+It also checks whether the system is a 32 or 64 bit system.

+All the tasks up until now are for the **preperation** for the system to be infected with stuxnet.
+The next step will then for it to inject itself into another process to then begin the installation of stuxnet.

+### First Step

+When the system is primed and ready to install stuxnet, it will search for any anti-vuris applications that are installed on the machine.

+Depending on the installed anti-virus (if there is any), stuxnet will choose the process to inject itself into.
+If there is none installed it will use the **lsass.exe** process.

+It doesn't use the task manager to find the process to inject itself into, but rather creates a new process from the target process and sets it to suspend.

+It will then inject itself but unloading the targeted process from memory and load its own process from the stuxnet DLL in its place.
+The newly loaded process will be of the same size of the one it has unloaded.
+Lastly it copies the stub section and the main DLL to the process to inject and writes it into the memory buffer.